carbform/meteo_adsb/README.md

 * How to interpret the plots

 Altitude vs. temperature: The temperature generally decreases with altitude.
 However, there can be inversions, where the temperature increases with altitude.
-Inversions can trap pollutants and can make it difficult for aircraft to take off and land.
+Inversions can trap pollutants and cause decreased air quality.
+The lapse rate can be also be used to study the local moisuture convection.

 Altitude vs. wind speed: The wind speed generally increases with altitude.
 However, there can be low-level winds, which are caused by surface friction which can be used to understand the planetary boundary layer.

 Altitude vs. wind direction: The wind direction can vary with altitude.
 This is because the wind is affected by the Earth's rotation and by the presence of mountains and other obstacles.
-Applications

-* Use Cases

 <span style="color:red">* Dislcaimer: The calculated data may not be accurate.
 The results must analyzed qualitatively.</span>